Blog

 Kafka KRaft for Solo Projects

-Why I chose Kafka for a real-time scan ingestion pipeline in a independent DePIN project, how KRaft mode replaces ZooKeeper, and the gotchas I learned deploying it locally.
+Why I chose Kafka for a real-time scan ingestion pipeline in an independent DePIN project, how KRaft mode replaces ZooKeeper, and the gotchas I learned deploying it locally.
 Single-process broker+controller, 6-partition topics, and the context.Background() bug that broke async Kafka writes.

 Running 3.8B Models on 8GB RAM